thenithinbalaji/GitHub-Feed-Blocker/readme.md

 Welcome to the GitHub Feed Blocker extension!

 This extension is designed to help you focus while using GitHub.
-By installing this extension, you can block out all the clutter and distractions, and see only the "**latest changes tab**" in the feed.
+By installing this extension, you can block out all the clutter and distractions from the feed.
 Whether you're a busy developer or just looking to streamline your workflow, this extension will help you stay on top of your GitHub activity with ease.

 So why wait?
 Try it out now and see the difference for yourself!